Metis-Team/mts_presentation/README.md

 <p align="center">
     <sup><strong>Requires the latest version of <a href="https://github.com/CBATeam/CBA_A3/releases/latest">CBA A3</a>.</sup></strong>
 </p>

+**Metis Presentation** brings you the ability to present videos and images in front of an ingame audience.
+With this you will be able to conduct mission briefings or training lectures.

 ## Features

 - Support for multiple presentations (selectable in a list)